apache/datasketches-website/docs/Sampling/VarOptSampling.md

 The underlying goal of VarOpt sampling is to provide the best possible estimate of subset sums of items in the sample.
 As an example, we might select a sample o size <tt>k</tt> from the ~3200 counties (a political administrative region below the level of a state) in the United States, using the county population as the weight.
 We could then apply a predicate to our sample -- for instance, counties in the state of California -- and sum the resulting weights.
 That sum is our estimate of the total population of the state.
 The weights used when computing subset sums will, in general, be adjusted values rather than the original input weights.

 Unlike standard reservoir sampling, where each sample is considered independently, VarOpt attempts to minimize the total variance in the sample by selecting samples in a way such that they may be <em>negatively</em> correlated.
-This produces better estimates for subset sums, but does mean that our random sample is not necessarily uniform.
+This produces better estimates for subset sums, but does mean that our random sample is not necessarily uniform and that an item's inclusion probability is not a simple function of the item weight.

 #### VarOpt Intuition